Here are some of the best ways to learn, use, and remember new words.

 Words, Words, Words

 Whether spoken, whispered, shouted, written, or sung, words surround us all day, every day.
 How can we harness word power to make sure our own voices are heard above the throng?
 I believe the secret lies in getting to know words so intimately you can choose just the right one for the right situation.
 I know of no better coach for increasing one's vocabulary than my friend Karen R. Sanderson.
-As a talented writer and editor, words are her joy and her livelihood.
+As a talented writer and editor, words are her joy.
 I'm honored to welcome Karen as today's guest blogger.

 8 Great Tips to boost your vocabulary